Joystream/onchain-git-poc/design.md

 `MsgUpdateReferences` message that in turn gets broadcasted to nodes (i.e. servers) via blockchain transaction.

+#### The MsgUpdateReferences Format
+The MsgUpdateReferences message type contains the following fields:

+* URI - the unique identifier of the repository.
+* Author - the account address of the person pushing the changes.
+* Commands - a set of UpdateReferenceCommands, which each instruct how to add, update or delete a reference.
+* Shallow - a set of shallow references (not sure yet what this entails)
+* Packfile - The [packfile](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) containing the
+  Git objects to update the remote with.

+#### Computing of Changes
+The `push-refs` sub-command computes the updates to send to the server (as encoded in the `MsgUpdateReferences` message) according to a certain algorithm:

+1. Get advertised references from server.
+2. Determine references existing in local repository.
+3. Given provided "refspecs" (specifications from Git on references to add/update/delete), produce commands for adding, updating and deleting references on the server.
+4. Determine hashes corresponding to references that need to be pushed to the server, as they don't already exist in the remote repository.
+5. Encode packfile corresponding to hashes to be pushed, in background.
+6. Make MsgUpdateReferences mesage containing repository URI, commands for adding/updating/deleting references, a shallow reference (TODO: find out purpose), author and packfile.
+7. Broadcast MsgUpdateReferences message for server nodes to process.

 ## GitService Server
 The GitService server, `gitserviced`, is a Cosmos/Tendermint node that offers a set of query routes and handles a set of messages.